 Marks and Spencer has a range of soft cotton larger-size popper vests and onesies in sizes up to 16 years.
-This range of adaptive clothing keeps nappies securely in place and away from wandering hands.
+This Adaptive Range keeps nappies securely in place and away from wandering hands.
 The flat seams are chafe-resistant making them comfortable for all ages.

-Special Kids Company has tag-free onsies and vest suits with neckline, armholes and legs all bound in a soft stretchy rib.
+Special Kids Company has tag-free onesies and vest suits with neckline, armholes and legs all bound in a soft stretchy rib.
 Sizes available up to 16 years.

 Sensory Smart sells SmartKnitKIDS socks made with a non-binding top that won’t slip down.
 They are seam-free (no lumps or bumps), and hug the foot to stop wrinkling or bunching up.
 The no heel design makes them easier to put on and the antimicrobial fabric keeps feet sweat and stink-free.